calebsmith/django-template-debug/README.rst

     INSTALLED_APPS.append('template_debug')

-N.B. - You will need to change your INSTALLED_APPS setting to a list in your base settings.py if it is a tuple.
+N.B. - You will need to change your INSTALLED_APPS setting to a list in your base settings.py if it is a tuple or do something like: INSTALLED_APPS = list(INSTALLED_APPS) + 'template_debug'

 Add the following to your local_settings.py::